-Top Hamas official Saleh al-Arouri killed in Beirut suburb
+Senior Hamas official Saleh al-Arouri killed in Beirut suburb

 There was no immediate comment from Israel.

-Mark Regev, an adviser to Israeli Prime Minister Benjamin Netanyahu, told MSNBC that Israel had not taken responsibility for this attack, but “whoever did it, it must be clear: That this was not attack an attack on the Lebanese state.”
+Mark Regev, an adviser to Israeli Prime Minister Benjamin Netanyahu, told the United States news channel MSNBC that Israel had not taken responsibility for the attack but “whoever did it, it must be clear that this was not an attack on the Lebanese state”.

-“Whoever did this did a surgical strike against the Hamas leadership,” Regev told MSNBC in an interview.
+“Whoever did this did a surgical strike against the Hamas leadership,” Regev said in an interview.

+Lebanese Prime Minister Najib Mikati condemned the killing.
+His office said in a statement that the attack “aims to draw Lebanon into a new phase of confrontations” with Israel at a time when Hamas ally Hezbollah has been exchanging daily cross-border fire with Israeli forces in northern Israel, the statement said.

 ‘Dangerous escalation’

-“Prime Minister Najib Mikati condemned the explosion in the southern suburbs of Beirut that killed and injured many,” his office said in a statement.

-The attack “aims to draw Lebanon into a new phase of confrontations” with Israel at a time when Hamas ally Hezbollah has been exchanging daily cross-border fire with Israeli forces in northern Israel, the statement said.

-Al Jazeera’s Zeina Khodr, reporting from Beirut, said there was “panic” in the Lebanese capital following the attack.
+Al Jazeera’s Zeina Khodr, reporting from Beirut, said there was “panic” in the Lebanese capital after the attack.

-“The targeted killing made many people here in the capital feel that this conflict could widen, and could escalate, and all eyes are now on Hezbollah’s reaction,” Khodr said.
+“The targeted killing made many people here in the capital feel that this conflict could widen and could escalate, and all eyes are now on Hezbollah’s reaction,” Khodr said.

+Iran, which supports both Hamas and Hezbollah, said al-Arouri’s killing would create more resistance against Israel, its state media reported.

+“The martyr’s blood will undoubtedly ignite another surge in the veins of resistance and the motivation to fight against the Zionist occupiers not only in Palestine but also in the region and among all freedom seekers worldwide,” Iranian Ministry of Foreign Affairs spokesperson Nasser Kanaani said.

-Israeli Prime Minister Benjamin Netanyahu had long threatened to kill al-Arouri, before Israel’s latest assault on the besieged Gaza Strip.
+Netanyahu had threatened to kill al-Arouri long before Israel’s latest assault on the besieged Gaza Strip.

-Israeli political analyst Akiva Eldar told Al Jazeera his killing is a sorely needed victory for Netanyahu.
+Israeli political analyst Akiva Eldar told Al Jazeera the killing was a much needed success for Netanyahu.

-Imad Harb, director of research at the Arab Center Washington DC, agreed, saying Israel carried out the attack in search what has become an elusive win.
+Imad Harb, director of research at the Arab Center Washington DC, agreed, saying Israel carried out the attack in search for what has become an elusive win.

 “So far, the Israelis have not been able to call a victory in Gaza, so assassinating Hamas leaders is partly something that they wanted to do anyway,” he told Al Jazeera.
 “This is an achievement for the Israeli army and for the Israeli politicians.”

-Since the heavy exchanges of fire began on October 8 on the Lebanese-Israeli border, the fighting has been concentrated a few kilometres from the border, but on several occasions, Israel’s air force has hit what it said were Hezbollah positions deeper inside Lebanon.
+Since Israeli forces and Hezbollah began exchanging fire across the Lebanese-Israeli border on October 8, the fighting has largely been concentrated a few kilometres inside each country.
+But on several occasions, Israel’s air force has hit what it said were Hezbollah positions deeper inside Lebanon.

-Harb noted that the killing of al-Arouri is a “dangerous escalation” because it took place in Hezbollah’s area of operation, far from the Lebanese-Israeli border.
+Harb said the killing of al-Arouri is a “dangerous escalation” because it took place in Hezbollah’s area of operations, far from the border.

-However, while Hezbollah will likely step up attacks on Israel in response to the killing, it will stop short of escalating the conflict into an all-out war, he said.
+Harb predicted Hezbollah would likely step up attacks on Israel in response to the killing but would stop short of escalating the conflict into an all-out war.

+Meanwhile, at mosques in Arura, the hometown of the slain Hamas leader in the West Bank, Palestinians gathered to mourn al-Arouri’s death.

+Protests and gatherings also took place in Ramallah and several nearby towns, such as Deir Qaddis.